Something Feels Off

 The truth is, your care has kept things steady.

-Still… there may be things slipping through the cracks.
+Still… there may be early signs your parent needs help slipping through the cracks.

 Not because you've missed anything.